mustafamuratcoskun/question-answer-rest-api/README.md

 ## API Specifications

-Detailed information can be found [this specifications](./question-answer-specifications).
+Detailed information can be found in [this specifications](./question-answer-specifications.md).